Skip to content

 How long will the course take to complete?

-The recommended study duration of this certificate course is 133 hours, which includes online lectures, online assessment, and private study.
+The study duration of this certificate course is 88 hours, plus online assessment and private study.
 This self-paced course offers the flexibility of 100% online study in your own time, at your own pace, in your own home or office, with no mandatory face-to-face requirements.
 You are not required to be online at specific times but can view and replay video lectures at your convenience.

 Is this course recognised in my country?